 The most important thing about how nice your abs are is your body fat level.
 If you don't have under 8-10% body fat, no one's going to be able to see your abs, no matter how many crunches you do.
 Just look at some of the inexperienced people in your gym!

 They do 100's of crunches hoping to get better abs.
 It's just not happening, there's too much fat.
 To be able to see your abs, you need to reduce body fat.
 This means dieting, cardio, and (if you have the money) a good ECA stack.
-Check out my article on 'cutting up' to learn how to lose all that fat.

 Again, you'll see a lot of guys doing 100's of crunches and situps every day.
 For one, this is ineffective, and two, it's overtraining.
 It is very easy to overtrain your abs since many don't think of ab training like they do training their chest.
 Next, you don't want big abs that stick out like a pot belly.
 You want flat abs with deep lines in between them.